Updated on: 11/6/2019

 This time last year, Washington State passed Referendum 67, the pro-consumer insurance legislation.
 If you recall, the insurance industry spent approximately $12 Million dollars to defeat this law.
 Fortunately, the voters passed the measure by an extremely wide margin (57 to 43 percent).

 Referendum 67 is now called the Washington Insurance Fair Conduct Act (IFCA).
 IFCA created a process for consumers who feel their insurance companies have not promptly and fairly settled a valid claim.
 The Act requires insurance companies to act "reasonably" when settling claims, or risk having to pay a policyholder triple damages if the company ends up losing the case in court.

-So far, about 900 people have notified the Washington State Insurance Commissioner's office that they plan to sue their insurance companies under IFCA.
+So far, about 900 auto accident victims have notified the Washington State Insurance Commissioner's office that they plan to sue their insurance companies under IFCA.
 Under the Act, a policyholder is required to give the insurance company 20 days prior notice of the intent to sue.
 This is supposed to give the carrier one last chance to resolve the claim.

 Washington Insurance Commissioner Mike Kreidler says, "If that's one of the outcomes of Referendum 67, that is very positive from the standpoint of consumers – that they're dealing with better-trained adjusters who are going to make the determination on their particular claim."